Farming Conference 2023-24

 James Hurst

+James joined Mercia in October 2022 as VAT trainer and consultant.
+His role involves writing technical material as well as devising and delivering VAT training courses.
 James has a wide experience of VAT and indirect tax, beginning his VAT career with HM Customs & Excise (as it then was) before moving to the private sector in 1995 and gaining his CTA qualification.
 Latterly, he had VAT partner and head of VAT roles in Grant Thornton and Mazars.
+James was actively involved with the Charity Tax Group for a number of years and has presented on VAT topics for the Charity Finance Group.

-Outside of work music remains a keen interest.
+Outside of work, music remains a keen interest.
 Aside from playing jazz on the tenor sax, James is a regular member of the trumpet section of the Leeds Project Big Band.

 One Day Conference